Restorative justice

 I want to know…

-If you would like to meet the person who has committed the crime or anti-social behaviour, they will be asked if they want to meet you.
+If you would like to meet or contact the person who has committed the crime, a trained practitioner can arrange this, if the offender agrees.

-The meeting is held at a neutral location at a time which is convenient to you and is led by a professional facilitator.
-You will be able to bring along relatives, friends or other people to give you support.
+- a face-to-face meeting in a neutral location, or a virtual meeting, where you are able to bring along relatives, friends or other people to give you support

 what the benefits are for the victim